Tequila: Recent history

 A new Norma Oficial Mexicana (NOM) for tequila (NOM-006-SCFI-2005) was issued in 2006 and, among other changes, introduced a class of tequila called extra añejo or "ultra-aged", which must be aged a minimum of three years.

 A one-liter bottle of limited-edition premium tequila was sold for $225,000 in July 2006 in Tequila, Jalisco, by the company Tequila Ley .925.
 The bottle that contained the tequila was a two-kilo display of platinum and gold.
 The manufacturer received a certificate from The Guinness World Records for the most expensive bottle of tequila spirit ever sold.

 In June 2013, a Chinese ban on the importation of premium (100% blue agave) tequila into China was lifted, following a state visit to Mexico by Chinese Communist Party general secretary Xi Jinping.
 The entry of premium tequila into the country was expected to increase tequila exports by 20 percent within the decade above the 170 million liters in 2013.
 Ramon Gonzalez, director of the Consejo Regulador del Tequila, estimates that each of the top 16 producers of tequila had invested up to $3 million to enter the Chinese market.
 On 30 August 2013, the first 70,380 bottles of premium tequila from ten brands arrived in Shanghai.
 The arrival happened during an event held at the House of Roosevelt, a well-known club located on The Bund – an area with a long tradition of importing alcoholic beverages in China.

 The latest version of the tequila standard (NOM-006-SCFI-2012) updated the standard to specify that the silver class of tequila cannot contain additives, to allow the aging time for the ultra-aged class to be displayed on the label, and to prohibit the selling of bulk tequila through vending machines, and required registering the agave during the calendar year of its plantation and required annual updates.

 In 2018, the Mexican government approved a proposal to celebrate the third Saturday of March as National Tequila Day.

+Economy

+In 2024, the government reported that international sales of tequila from Tequila municipality reached approximately US $572 million.
+The majority of sales are to the United States, the top destination country in 2024.